adibender/ctrecurrent/README.md

 The goal of ctrecurrent is to transform the camera trap data into a format suitable for recurrent event analysis.
-It contains the function recurrent() to do so, requiring a dataframe with the following information for each observation: Site ID, Timestamp (Date and Time) and Species.
+It contains the function `ct_to_recurrent` to do so, requiring a dataframe with the following information for each observation:

+- Site ID,
+- Timestamp (Date and Time) and
+- Species

 ## Installation